aliemretanrikulu/aliemretanrikulu/README.md

-<h1 align="left">Hi👋 Ali Emre Tanrıkulu</h1>
+<h1>Hi👋 I&#39;m Ali Emre Tanrıkulu</h1>

-###

-<p align="left">I graduated from Yeditepe University's Management Information Systems department.
-I am a software developer candidate who wants to use my interest in the web world in Full-Stack Development.
-Besides using basic technologies such as HTML, CSS, and JavaScript, I am interested in JavaScript libraries and frameworks, especially ReactJS.<br><br>👨🏽‍💻 I’m currently working in the JavaScript<br>🔍 I’m currently learning C# and .NET<br>📧 How to reach me aliemretanrikulu@gmail.com</p>
+<p>I graduated from Yeditepe University's Management Information Systems department.
+I am a software developer candidate who wants to use my interest in the web world in <strong>Full-Stack Development.</strong> Besides using basic technologies such as HTML, CSS, and JavaScript, I am interested in JavaScript libraries and frameworks, especially ReactJS. </p>

+- 👨🏽‍💻 I’m currently working in the **JavaScript**
+- 🔍 I’m currently learning **C#** and **.NET**
+- 📧 How to reach me **aliemretanrikulu@gmail.com**

 ###